 In 1998 the Academy for the Development of Philanthropy in Poland started supporting the CF movement in Poland.
 The “Local Philanthropy Development Program” included training sessions and financial support for emerging CFs.
 The Academy facilitated the process of drafting the first set of standards of Polish community foundations (CF).
 As a result of the program, 20 CF were established.
 In 2001, the first 12 CFs set up the Network of Polish CF, and agreed upon a set of common standards and elected governing body.

 Moreover, we have also established (with the support of the Polish-American Freedom Foundation), a network of Local Grant Organizations (now called Act Locally Centers) – community philanthropy organizations that are partners of the ‘Act Locally’ program.
-Currently, there are over 60 of them in the network.
-Thanks to the Academy’s grants they have supported over seven thousand local projects, totaling over nine million USD.
+Currently, there are over 77 of them in the network.
+Thanks to the Academy’s grants they have supported over thirteen thousand local projects.

 Beginning in 2007 we entered into a new phase of our activities by starting Academy’s first international program thanks to the support of Charles Stewart Mott Foundation and the Trust for Civil Society in Central and Eastern Europe.
 V4 Community Foundation Maturity Program has been supporting the development of community foundations in the Visegrad countries.
 The Program started from the research, based on which we invited the CFs from Poland, Slovakia, Czech Republic and Hungary.
 In the Program there are 35 CFs invited to participate in: (5 Czech, 8 Slovak, 2 Hungarian and 20 Polish).
 From 2007 to the end of 2014, we allocated almost one million USD to the V4 CFs, including: 74 institutional grants for 31 CFs, and 67 travel grants for 27 CFs.